Covid 19 coronavirus: Benefit numbers soar as pandemic hits New Zealand economy hard

 The number of special needs grants issued by MSD rose from 114,898 in February to 291,818 in April.

-That was mostly driven by demand for food parcels, which jumped by 301 per cent - or 33 million in a single month.
+That was mostly driven by demand for food parcels, which jumped by 208 per cent since February.
 MSD was spending $7 million a year on the grants before the Covid crisis, but spent $33m on them in the year to April.

 The benefit numbers were likely to have been far higher without the Government's wage subsidy scheme, which encourages employers to keep staff on.